Cammm111/Birthday-Buddy/README.md

 ## Supporting Systems
 - PostgreSQL (Docker): Stores all persistent data (users, birthdays, workspaces) in a PostgreSQL container
-- Redis (Docker): Caches birthday lists by user to reduce database load
+- Redis (Docker): Caches user, birthday, and workspace lists to reduce database load
 - Slack Webhooks: Slack channels receive birthday messages based on the workspace configuration
 - APScheduler: Schedules and runs the birthday_job daily at 9am
 - Logging: Timestamps and logs all service activity to /logs/, with a new .log file created per app restart